LC-dev/LC-dev.github.io/_pages/about.md

 ## About

-I am a second-year M.S. research student in Computer Science at [McGill University](https://www.mcgill.ca) and [Mila](https://mila.quebec/en/), co-advised by Prof. [Doina Precup](https://cs.mcgill.ca/~dprecup/) and Dr. [Khimya Khetarpal](https://kkhetarpal.github.io), and part of the [Reasoning and Learning Lab](https://rl.cs.mcgill.ca).

-I am also currently a research engineering intern at [Google DeepMind](https://deepmind.google).
+I am a graduating M.S. research student in Computer Science at [McGill University](https://www.mcgill.ca) and [Mila](https://mila.quebec/en/), co-advised by Prof. [Doina Precup](https://cs.mcgill.ca/~dprecup/) and Dr. [Khimya Khetarpal](https://kkhetarpal.github.io), and part of the [Reasoning and Learning Lab](https://rl.cs.mcgill.ca).
+I also spent this summer a research engineering intern at [Google DeepMind](https://deepmind.google), working on code geenration.

 My research has been generously funded by a NSERC Canada Graduate Scholarship, FRQNT Training Scholarships, and Mila.
 I previously earned a B.Eng. in Honours Mechanical Engineering with a minor in Computer Science, also at [McGill University](https://www.mcgill.ca).